ePages-de/epages-devportal/_posts/2018/2018-04-05-kubernetes-deployments-with-helm.md

 ```

 You can use the template function defined here in any manifest template you create, which highly reduces duplication.
-Please don't care about the syntax too much for now, as we will have a much closer look at it in the next part.
+Please don't care too much about the syntax for now, as we will have a much closer look at it in the next part.

 The already mentioned `NOTES.txt` file is used for documentation purposes.
 It can contain template expressions and will be rendered to the command line after you installed the chart into your
 cluster.
-Its purpose is to help the users of your chart find their way through the installed artifacts, and tell them how to
+Its purpose is to help the users of your chart to find their way through the installed artifacts, and tell them how to
 use them.

 ### values.yaml

 The `values.yaml` in your chart is the second mandatory file.
-It contains the default values to be used in your templates, so they can be (at least mostly) be rendered without the
+It contains the default values to be used in your templates, so they can (at least mostly) be rendered without the
 need to override values.

-The contents of the `values.yaml` is an arbitrary YAML structure, which you can define however you want, although there
+The content of the `values.yaml` is an arbitrary YAML structure, which you can define however you want, although there
-are some advices on how to structure them for ease of use that will will see in the next blog post.
+are some advices on how to structure them for ease of use that you will see in the next blog post.

 ```yaml
 # Default values for my-example-chart.